visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

-    The TimeSliderSetState function sets the time-state for the active time slider.
+    The TimeSliderSetState function sets the timestate for the active time slider.
 This is the function to use if you want to animate through time or change the current keyframe frame.